-Systems incompatibility and technology issues were also sometimes seen as barriers to sharing data about children affected by trauma.
-Child welfare officials in three of the six selected states, and state health officials in a fourth state, said that incompatibility among various systems made data sharing very difficult or impossible.
-62 For example, county officials in Wisconsin said that the state's child welfare and juvenile justice offices use one data reporting system while the state's mental and behavioral health offices use another, and these two statewide data systems are unable to communicate.
+officials in a fourth state, said that incompatibility among various systems made data sharing very difficult or impossible.62 For example, county officials in Wisconsin said that the state's child welfare and juvenile justice offices use one data reporting system while the state's mental and behavioral health offices use another, and these two statewide data systems are unable to communicate.
 While state child welfare officials in Colorado also reported systems incompatibility issues, county child welfare officials in that state talked about efforts to make data systems more accessible to relevant partners.
 Officials in one county said that they have a database which is accessible by all members of the county's multiagency partnership, including child welfare, school districts, public health, and others.
-Those officials also said they use a universal release-ofinformation which includes all partner agencies, enabling them to share data at multi-agency meetings.63
+Those officials also said they use a universal release-of-information which includes all partner agencies, enabling them to share data at multi-agency meetings.63

-Additionally, child welfare officials in Colorado, Ohio, and Massachusetts said that certain services for children affected by trauma or certain service providers were not billable to Medicaid, although Medicaid officials in these states offered a different perspective and cited alternative ways to support these children.
-Depending on the state, child welfare officials said they could not bill wraparound services, trauma assessments, transportation, or non-traditional therapies, such as animal therapy or
+Additionally, child welfare officials in Colorado, Ohio, and Massachusetts said that certain services for children affected by trauma or certain service providers were not billable to Medicaid, although Medicaid officials in these states offered a different perspective and cited alternative ways to support these children.64 Depending on the state, child welfare officials said they could not bill wraparound services, trauma assessments, transportation, or non-traditional therapies, such as animal therapy or